roo-rb/roo/README.md

 end
 ```

 By default blank cells will be excluded from the array.
-To preserve, use the option pad_cells = true
+To preserve, use the option pad_cells = true.
+(They will be set to nil in the array)
 ```ruby
 xlsx.each_row_streaming(pad_cells: true) do |row|
   puts row.inspect # Array of Excelx::Cell objects